vaginessa/bootboot/README.md

 The protocol describes how to boot an ELF64 or PE32+ executable inside an initial ram disk image into clean 64 bit mode, without using any configuration or even knowing the file system of initrd.

-On [BIOS](http://www.scs.stanford.edu/05au-cs240c/lab/specsbbs101.pdf) based systems, the same image can be loaded via [Multiboot](https://www.gnu.org/software/grub/manual/multiboot/multiboot.html), chainload from MBR or VBR (GPT hybrid booting) or run as a BIOS Expansion ROM (so not only the ramdisk can be in ROM, but the loader as well).
+On [BIOS](https://github.com/bztsrc/bootboot/tree/master/x86_64-bios) based systems, the same image can be loaded via [Multiboot](https://www.gnu.org/software/grub/manual/multiboot/multiboot.html), chainload from MBR or VBR (GPT hybrid booting) or run as a BIOS Expansion ROM (so not only the ramdisk can be in ROM, but the loader as well).

-On [UEFI machines](http://www.uefi.org/), the PCI Option ROM is created from a standard EFI OS loader application.
+On [UEFI machines](https://github.com/bztsrc/bootboot/tree/master/x86_64-efi), the PCI Option ROM is created from a standard EFI
+OS loader application.

-On [Raspberry Pi 3](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/sdcard.md) board the kernel8.img is loaded from the boot partition on SD card by start.elf.
+On [Raspberry Pi 3](https://github.com/bztsrc/bootboot/tree/master/aarch64-rpi) board the bootboot.img is loaded from the boot partition on SD card as kernel8.img by start.elf.

 The difference to other booting protocols is flexibility and portability;
 only clean 64 bit support; and that BOOTBOOT expects the kernel to fit inside the